 Once a dog has their training, they are matched with a suitable Veteran.
 Most of the dogs in the program take approximately nine (9) months or at least 250 hours of professional dog training to reach Assistance Dog level.

 Successful Veterans attend a comprehensive handover program where they spend at least a week working with the trainers and program staff, learning how to correctly handle, command and care for their new service dogs.
 This also affords the veterans an opportunity to gradually bond with their dog whilst under the constant supervision of a professional dog trainer.
-The handover is then reinforced through on-going dog training at the veteran’s local dog training group until the dog qualifies as an Assistance Dog by passing their Public Access Test.
+The handover is then reinforced through on-going dog training and support until the dog qualifies as an Assistance Dog by passing their Public Access Test.
 Follow up and support is provided throughout this period.

 The dogs in the program are trained by inmates at the Bathurst Correctional Centre, NSW and the Numinbah Correctional Centre, Qld under the guidance of professional dog trainers.
 The dog training program is overseen by one of Australia’s leading dog trainers, Steve Austin.